sjentsch/lsjDocs/Ch08/Ch08_Estimation_1.rst

 the way that mathematicians do.
 As a consequence, statistical theory tends to be a bit abstract in how a population is defined.
-In much the same way that psychological researchers operationalise our abstract theoretical ideas in terms of concrete measurements (section :doc:`Introduction to psychological measurement <../Ch02/Ch02_StudyDesign_1>`), statisticians operationalise the concept of a “population” in terms of mathematical objects that they know how to work with.
-You’ve already come across these objects in chapter :doc:`Introduction to probability <../Ch07/Ch07_Probability>`.
+In much the same way that psychological researchers operationalise our abstract theoretical ideas in terms of concrete measurements (section :doc:`../Ch02/Ch02_StudyDesign_1`), statisticians operationalise the concept of a “population” in terms of mathematical objects that they know how to work with.
+You’ve already come across these objects in chapter :doc:`../Ch07/Ch07_Probability`.
 They’re called probability distributions.

 The idea is quite simple.
 Let’s say we’re talking about IQ scores.
 To a psychologist the population of interest is a group of actual humans who